OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 ## Introduction

 Docker is the most popular containerization technology.
-Upon proper use, it can increase the level of security (in comparison to running applications directly on the host).
-On the other hand, some misconfigurations can lead to downgrade the level of security or even introduce new vulnerabilities.
+When used correctly, it can enhance security compared to running applications directly on the host system.
+However, certain misconfigurations can reduce security levels or introduce new vulnerabilities.

-The aim of this cheat sheet is to provide an easy to use list of common security mistakes and good practices that will help you secure your Docker containers.
+The aim of this cheat sheet is to provide a straightforward list of common security errors and best practices to assist in securing your Docker containers.

 ## Rules

 ### RULE \#0 - Keep Host and Docker up to date

-To prevent from known, container escapes vulnerabilities, which typically end in escalating to root/administrator privileges, patching Docker Engine and Docker Machine is crucial.
+To prevent known container escapes vulnerabilities, which typically result in the attacker gaining root access to the host, it is crucial to keep the host and Docker up to date.
+This includes the host kernel and Docker Engine.

-In addition, containers (unlike in virtual machines) share the kernel with the host, therefore kernel exploits executed inside the container will directly hit host kernel.
-For example, kernel privilege escalation exploit ([like Dirty COW](https://github.com/scumjr/dirtycow-vdso)) executed inside a well-insulated container will result in root access in a host.
+This is due to the fact that containers share the host's kernel.
+If the host's kernel is vulnerable, the containers are also vulnerable.
+For example, the kernel privilege escalation exploit ([Dirty COW](https://github.com/scumjr/dirtycow-vdso)) executed inside a well-insulated container would still result in root access on a vulnerable host.

 ### RULE \#1 - Do not expose the Docker daemon socket (even to the containers)